21st Midwest Association for Information Systems Conference, Athens, Ohio

 Sponsored by the AIS MWAIS chapter, the conference is hosted by the

-College of Business at Ohio University.
+College of Business at Ohio University

 Call for Papers

-On behalf of the MWAIS 2026 Conference Committee and the MWAIS Executive Committee, we take great pleasure in inviting you to plan on submitting a paper, panel, research-in-progress, or a doctoral proposal for doctoral consortium in the 2026 MWAIS annual meeting.
+On behalf of the MWAIS 2026 Conference Committee and the MWAIS Executive Committee, we take great pleasure in inviting you to plan on submitting a paper, panel, research-in-progress, or a doctoral proposal for the doctoral consortium in the 2026 MWAIS annual meeting.
 We would urge you to encourage your graduate students and colleagues to participate in this opportunity to showcase their work to a small, focused group of researchers while enjoying Athens’ hospitality.

 Conference Theme: The Future of Work: Adapting to the Age of AI and Automation